InternetGuru/cam/README.md

 # Coding Assignment Measure | CAM

-> This GitLab CI project downloads GitLab repositories and checks for Java code similarities using Moss script.
+> This GitLab CI project downloads GitLab repositories and *measures for software similarities* using Moss script.
 It includes current project (on current branch) plus all repositories distributed from its individual branches using [CAD](https://github.com/InternetGuru/cad).
-Files to compare are from `src/main/**/*.java`.

 ## GitLab CI Usage